 When a participating attorney is used, services are covered at 100%.

-A participating attorney list is available on the Resources page or by visiting https://www.araglegal.com/plans and entering the code: 18598ecs.
+A participating attorney list is available on the Resources page at effinghamschoolsbenefits.com/resources or by visiting the ARAG Legal website at https://www.araglegal.com/plans and entering the code: 18598ecs.

 All About Your Legal Insurance Webinar